header-banner-shelf-life.jpg

 Can technology extend shelf-life?

-Other research focuses on extending shelf life, rather than just providing a more accurate estimate of it.
+Other research focuses on extending shelf life rather than just providing a more accurate estimate.

 Of course, there is one technology that has been extending the shelf life of food for several decades already: plastic.
-Wrapping a cucumber in just a small amount of plastic film can lengthen its shelf life from 3-14 days.9 This is one of the challenges that comes with the zero-waste movement, and something producers and supermarkets have to think about when switching to plastic-free packaging.
+Wrapping a cucumber in just a small amount of plastic film can lengthen its shelf life from 3 to 14 days.9 This is one of the challenges that comes with the zero-waste movement and something producers and supermarkets have to think about when switching to plastic-free packaging.

 Related articles